JosephineConnelly/thesis_josephine/content/textfile.md

 ---
-title: "Thesis Part 1 and 2"
+title: "Thesis Part 1"
 date: "2023-01-17"
 author: "Josephine Estelle Ananda Connelly"
 bibliography: "bibliography.bib"
 link-citations: true
 urlcolor: "blue"
 ---

 make .md Make into .docx

-pandoc -o output.docx -f markdown -t docx textfile.md make .docx to .md? pandoc -o output.docx -f markdown -t docx textfile.md
+pandoc -o output.docx -f markdown -t docx textfile.md

+pandoc -s input.docx -o output.md

 Part One "Introduce the scope of the project with relevant review"
 ======

-reference like this: [@carter04] over all goals:
+   reference like this: [@carter04]

-• deal with an important subject, covering just the scope relevant to the data analysis article.

-• add a perspective to the entire subject and contribute significantly to understanding.

    SBPA = Swedish Breeding Program Accessions
    SBP = Swedish Breeding Program
    CCA = Core Collection Accessions.
    NWE = Northwest Europe

-## is a heading
+## is a heading 123 numbers indicate aprox word count

 **this is a sub-heading**

 *this is a note to self what the heading/sub-heading or paragraph is about*

+[X] draft1 (first draft)(this is to help me know what type of text i have)

+[ ] draft2 (draft ready for feedback)

+[ ] draft3 (Finished text ready for submission)

 ## 1. Introduction [X] draft1